 Heavy Ion Accelerators

-To address this, the Korea Institute of Science and Technology (KIST) is pursuing heavy ion accelerator development.
-Additionally, the RAON accelerator by IBS (Institute for Basic Science) is Korea’s first large-scale heavy ion accelerator being developed for both nuclear physics and practical applications like SEE evaluation.
+To address this, the Korea Institute of Science and Technology (KIST) is pursuing the development of a heavy-ion accelerator.
+In addition, the RAON accelerator being developed by the Institute for Basic Science (IBS) is intended to be Korea’s first large-scale heavy-ion accelerator, designed for both nuclear-physics research and practical applications such as SEE evaluation.
+Once these facilities are operational, Korea will be able to conduct SEE testing domestically.

 QRT Radiation Hardness Evaluation Services